FStarLang/pulse/artifact/README.md

 The artifact contains a devcontainer specification, that can be used to easily drop into a development environment with all needed dependencies.
 The devcontainer is configured to use the same Docker image provided in this artifact.
-Since it is not published to a container storage, Tou need to first load the provided Docker image into your system
+Since it is not published to a container storage, you need to first load the provided Docker image into your system

     $ docker load < pulsecore-pldi2025-docker.tar.gz